London Borough of Hillingdon: Transport

-In March 2011, the main forms of transport that residents used to travel to work were: driving a car or van, 34.5% of all residents aged 16–74; underground, metro, light rail, tram, 7.9%; bus, minibus or coach, 7.9%; on foot, 4.6%; train, 2.8%; work mainly at or from home, 2.6%; passenger in a car or van, 2.0%.
+In March 2011, the main forms of transport that residents used to travel to work were: driving a car or van, 34.5% of all residents aged 16–74; Underground, metro, light rail, tram, 7.9%; bus, minibus or coach, 7.9%; on foot, 4.6%; train, 2.8%; work mainly at or from home, 2.6%; passenger in a car or van, 2.0%.

-Proposals

-The council announced in June 2011 that it would be lobbying Transport for London to have the Central line extended from West Ruislip station to Uxbridge station.
-Such a project would require a business case approved by TfL and the completion of signal upgrade work on the Metropolitan line.

-The Royal Air Force station, RAF Northolt, is situated in South Ruislip near the A40 and the tube station.
+The Royal Air Force station RAF Northolt is situated in South Ruislip near the A40 and the tube station.
 Most early RAF airfields were named after the nearest railway station; in this case Northolt Junction, the original name of South Ruislip station.
 The station has been redeveloped in recent years to house a number of additional military capabilities besides the RAF operations, and is popular with business people and politicians for private flights.